althonos/pycomsa/README.md

 ```

 Check the [*install* page](https://pycomsa.readthedocs.io/en/stable/install.html)
-of the documentation for other ways to install PyJess on your machine.
+of the documentation for other ways to install PyCoMSA on your machine.

 ## 💡 Example